 Finally, changes are expected to progress along lineages, and they do (Dunn et als.
 2011).
 In linguistics, we perceive this as clusters of changes in language families, as for instance the emergence of V2-languages in the Germanic family.
 V2 became established is the documented time, in the so-called 'middle' periods, with a single exception, namely English.
 In English, the change shaped only the wh-clause formation but did not reach the declarative clause structure.
 It was counteracted by another, specifically English change, namely the immovability of the main verbs.
 Cross-linguistically, V2 is a rare property, but in the Minimalist literature, V2 is treated as an option straightforwardly expected in the feature distribution along the functional spine of a clause.
 If this were so, V2 languages should be spread all over the world.
-'Pandemic' parametermis-setting could happen easily, The learner of an SVO language could easily mistake an SVO sentence as a V2-sentence.
-In English, this would be a mistake, but in all Scandinavian 'sister' languages, this is the rule:
+The learner of an SVO language could easily mistake an SVO sentence as a V2-sentence.
+In English, this would be a mistake, but in all Scandinavian languages, this is the rule:

 (25) a.
 The object [vp follows the subject]b.
-Objektet följeri [vp ei subjektet]Swedish
+Objektet följer_i [vp e_i subjektet] Swedish

-This is just a sketch of exemplifying that the theory of UG does not embody a theory of grammar change, which is the gist of the evolutionary approach.
+This is just a sketch of an example that the theory of UG does not embody a theory of grammar change, which is the gist of the evolutionary approach.
 The theory of evolution is a theory of change.
-In the Generative perspective, grammar changes are mishaps, due to mistakes in the fine-tuning of the learner data and the UG-geared grammar acquisition process.
+In the Generative perspective, grammar changes are mishaps, due to mistakes in the finetuning of the learner data and the UG-geared grammar acquisition process.
 These mishaps are not part of the system.
-Evolution theory, on the other hand, regards these 'mishaps' as a constant and unavoidable element of the way how grammars are transmitted from generation to generation.
+Evolution theory, on the other hand, regards these 'mishaps' as a constant element of the way how grammars are transmitted from generation to generation.
 Without these 'mishaps', evolution could not proceed.